Four-wheel drive

-Four-wheel drive, also called 4×4 ("four by four") or 4WD, refers to a two-axled vehicle drivetrain capable of providing torque to all of its wheels simultaneously.
+A four-wheel drive, also called 4×4 ("four-by-four") or 4WD, is a two-axled vehicle drivetrain capable of providing torque to all of its wheels simultaneously.
 It may be full-time or on-demand, and is typically linked via a transfer case providing an additional output drive shaft and, in many instances, additional gear ranges.

 A four-wheel drive vehicle with torque supplied to both axles is described as "all-wheel drive" (AWD).
 However, "four-wheel drive" typically refers to a set of specific components and functions, and intended off-road application, which generally complies with modern use of the terminology.

 Definitions

 Four-wheel-drive systems were developed in many different markets and used in many different vehicle platforms.
 There is no universally accepted set of terminology that describes the various architectures and functions.
 The terms used by various manufacturers often reflect marketing rather than engineering considerations or significant technical differences between systems.
 SAE International's standard J1952 recommends only the term "all-wheel drive" with additional subclassifications that cover all types of AWD/4WD/4x4 systems found on production vehicles.